agile-students-fall2025/4-final-random_grandeeism/CONTRIBUTING.md

 ## Coding Standards

 - The standardized IDE that our team members use collectively is **Visual Studio Code**
-- The standardized linters for our team are:
-    - ESLint
-    - Stylelint, JSON Validation (built in to VS Code)MarkdownLinter
+- The standardized linters for our team are:ESLint,Stylelint, JSON Validation (built in to VS Code)MarkdownLinter

 ### Practical coding rules